grahamlbishop/Oracle-of-Kin/transmissions/07-04-25-waxing-gibbous-scorpio.md

 *Write without asking permission from the future.*

-Your Mercury conjunct Pluto has been waiting for you to stop seeking authorization.
+Your Chiron in Virgo has been waiting for you to stop seeking authorization.
 The words that want to come through you aren't tests to pass but gifts to give.
 Let Katherine write Katherine into ever-deeper existence.

 *Trust the moments of ordinary divinity.*